COVID: Review the latest FCDO Travel Advice before travelling to or from Tuvalu

 If you are planning to stay in a guest house while visiting Tuvalu, there is no need to worry.
 Most guest houses and resorts have Wi-Fi internet connections in their facilities, which allow you to stay connected with your family and friends while on holiday.
 Hotels usually provide Wi-Fi internet services in their rooms and living areas, and most of them have modern cable TV sets as well.
 Many also provide local call services and free electricity in some cases.

-Up to date information for vaccinations before you travel to Tuvalu are available from the NHS website
+Up to date information for vaccinations before you travel to Tuvalu are available from the NHS Fit for Travel website.

 For up to date information around safety and security in Tuvalu read the Foreign & Commonwealth Office latest information for Tuvalu.